Comrades Against Imperialism: Nehru, India and Interwar Internationalism

 The General Council of the League against Imperialism, 1927.
 Source: Das Flammenzeichen vom Palais Egmont: offizielles Protokoll des Kongresses gegen koloniale Unterdrückung und Imperialismus, Brüssel, 10-15 Februar 1927.
 Berlin: Neuer Deutscher Verlag, 1927.

-I am currently co-editing and contributing to The League against Imperialism: Lives and Afterlives, which brings together in one volume the multiple and overlapping stories of activists, networks and ideas that seeded a global movement to challenge imperialist and capitalist hegemony in the early twentieth-century world.
+The League against Imperialism: Lives and Afterlives brings together in one volume the multiple and overlapping stories of activists, networks and ideas that seeded a global movement to challenge imperialist and capitalist hegemony in the early twentieth-century world.
 The volume takes as a starting point and case study the League against Imperialism, one of the most significant but little-studied movements of the interwar years.
 The LAI brought together, at congresses and through the circulation of propaganda, an impressively diverse constellation of activists who collectively envisioned solidarities across political and geographical borders for the common struggle against capitalist greed and imperialist power.
 The volume brings together specialists of Latin American, African, Asian, Caribbean, European and North American history to tell the LAI’s story of transnational and global connections that sought to overturn imperialism in one of the most turbulent periods of twentieth-century history.

 The Red Scare Comes to India is a history of the Meerut Conspiracy Case (1929-1934), a trial launched in 1929 by the British Empire against international communism and its spread to colonial India.
 On trial were 32 defendants in India and 63 abroad, all charged with conspiring with Moscow to overthrow the British rule in India.
 The book examines Meerut’s international impact, from transnational protests against the trial by activists from New York to Shanghai, to its importance in shaping global anti-communist alliances led by Britain and other imperial powers long before the Cold War.
 It also charts Meerut’s significance to shaping colonialism, anticolonialism, and leftist politics in interwar India.